-Today (August 14, 2017) marks the launch of my WordPress business.
+Today (August 14, 2017) marks the launch of my WooCommerce business.
 It’s not overly big at this point: I just set up the website which collects 3 plugins.
 It’s a start, and I’m happy.

 I’ve shown the website to a few friends and they were curious if launching a WordPress theme or plugin business is worthwhile.
-I used to wonder the same thing, so here’s my take on things and why it can still be a good idea to start a WordPress business.
+I used to wonder the same thing, so here’s my take on things and why it can still be a good idea to start a WordPress or WooCommerce business.

 But first, the WordPress market